 GIZA cotton is picked in Upper Egypt mainly during August and September, and usually only in the morning when the cotton lint is dry enough for picking, but the plant leaves are not so dry/brittle (resulting in less foreign material in the cotton itself).

-This laborious and time consuming process adds to the cost of the raw material, but ensures a high quality yarn and fabric.
+This laborious and time consuming process adds to the cost of the raw material, but ensures high quality Egyptian cotton sheets.

 On average, extra long staple GIZA (ELS) cotton can be 5 times as expensive as regular Egyptian cotton, and this is even before the fabric is woven and finished!

-A high thread count sheet using the finest extra long staple cotton will result in a superior product.
+These high thread count Egyptian cotton sheets using the finest extra long staple cotton will result in a superior product.

 Beware of high thread count sheets which are inexpensive as they are produced of inferior yarns.
 They will be stiff, heavy and likely to pill in a very short time.